skeswa/conveyr/README.md

 Conveyr provides tools that create a **unidirectional data flow**.
 This means that all changes in your application state follow a _predictable_ lifecycle.
 Ultimately, the advantage of this architecture is its ability to make even the most complicated web applications easy to follow.
 For more on the unidirectional data flow pattern, watch [this video](https://youtu.be/nYkdrAPrdcw?list=PLb0IAmt7-GS188xDYE-u1ShQmFFGbrk0v).

 ## Installation

-Conveyr is primarily intended for [Browserify-based](http://browserify.org/) web applications.
-So, you should install it using [NPM](https://www.npmjs.com/):
 ```
 npm i --save conveyr
 ```
-However, in future, a distribution of the library will be made available for more canonical web application structures using the [Bower](http://bower.io/) package manager.
+Conveyr is primarily intended for [Browserify-based](http://browserify.org/) web applications, so, you should use the [node package manager](https://www.npmjs.com/) to install it.
+In future, a distribution of the library will be made available for more canonical web application structures using the [Bower](http://bower.io/) package manager.

 ## Structure